 - Put into place procedures and requirements aimed at preventing falls.

-- Provide employees with fall prevention equipment, especially around skylights.
+- Provide employees with safety belts and fall prevention equipment, especially around skylights.

 - Create a training program that helps employees to recognize and prevent falls.